-Patrick McDaniel, Vice President
+Patrick McDaniel, President

 Patrick is an individual and family therapist working for South Lane Mental Health and provides crisis intervention and mental health assessment at the Cottage Grove Community Hospital.
 He has a BS in Psychology and an MA in Couples and Family Therapy from the University of Oregon.
 Patrick has worked and volunteered for non-profit and community agencies dedicated to serving those in need, specializing in high-risk mental health intervention.
 He also worked providing microcomputer support through the University of Oregon.
 During his free time, Patrick enjoys yoga, reading, and sharing jokes.